apache/flink/docs/getting-started/tutorials/table_api.md

 #### Execute

 Flink applications are built lazily and shipped to the cluster for execution only once fully formed.
-We call `ExecutionEnvironment#execute` to begin the execution of our job.
+You call `ExecutionEnvironment#execute` to begin the execution of your job.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">